TheRealKaup/TheRealKaup/journal/video_games.md

   Things the game did well:
   - Weiss
-  - Side content; it's comedic, and story-wise proportional
+  - Some of the side content; comedic, and story-wise proportional
   - Conveying multiple endings

   Things I disliked about the game: